-The Recipient shall have its offices open for business, with the entrance door open to the public, and at least one employee on site, from (Monday) through (Friday), and from (times) (8:00 am) to (5:00 pm).
+The Recipient shall have its offices open for business, with the entrance door open to the public, and at least one employee on site, from (Monday) through (Friday), and from (times) (8 a.m.) to (5 p.m.).

 Licensing and Permitting